gurinina/RNA-seq-analysis/lessons/01-DGE_setup_and_overview.md

 ## Setting up

-Go to the `File` menu and open `09-DGE_code_book_answers.Rmd`.
+Go to the `File` menu and open `09-DGE_codebook.Rmd`.
 This should open up a script editor in the top left hand corner.
-This is where we will be running and all commands required for this analysis.
+This is where we will be running all commands required for this analysis.
 Your working directory should have these folders: data, meta and results:

 ![setup](img/settingup.png)